PlaceOS/PlaceOS/README.md

 ---

-When operating a deployment, all components must use a consistent version.
+When operating a deployment, all components should use a consistent version.

 ## Channels